LandOfTheRair/landoftherair-old/README.md

 #### GM Commands

+As a GM, you get access to several commands in the lobby:

+* `/motd <motd>` - set the MOTD in the lobby
+* `/resetmotd` - unset the MOTD
+* `/alert <msg>` - alert every player with a certain message (very annoying!)

+You also get access to some commands in-game:

 * `@gold <num>` - create <num> gold on your tile
 * `@item <item name>` - create a particular item on your tile
 * `@itemdupe` - copy your right hand to your left hand